52North/pubopen/opensource/legal.md

 Seriously, there is now way around contacting a lawyer specializing in open source licenses if you are unsure about legal matters regarding your open source software or software that you use.

-That said, there is a plethora of guides and opinions available online and in books, and several resources exist that cover all typical cases to the extent that a non-expert can be as sure as she can about important questions such as license compatibility.
+That said, there is a plethora of guides and opinions available online and in books.
+Several resources exist that cover all typical cases to the extent that a non-expert can be as sure as she can about important questions such as license compatibility.

-In the remainder of this section we introduce some that we found most accessible and useful and try to summarize the matter for the most typical scenarios.
+In the remainder of this section we introduce some basic information that we found most accessible and useful and try to summarize the matter for the most typical scenarios.

 ## Basics